Building C++ SDL iOS App on Linux

 SET(CMAKE_LINKER arm-apple-darwin11-ld)

-Now you can build using cmake and make, but do not forget to register to the $PATH of crosscompiler bin directory:
+Now you can build using cmake and make, but don’t forget to set $PATH to the cross-compiler toolchain:

 PATH=$PATH:~/Sources/cctools-port/usage_examples/ios_toolchain/target/bin

-For correct linking with frameworks and SDL add them to cmake, Space Jaguar games depending for example:
+For correct linking with frameworks and SDL, we register them in cmake, dependencies of the Space Jaguar game for example:

 target_link_libraries(